Siri isn’t marketed as an accessibility feature, but it can be very useful for visually impaired people.

 "Open Amazon" or "Launch Amazon".

 "Speak screen" will speak the entire screen and will also display a speech controller that allows you to pause and resume speech, jump forward and back, change the speech speed and enable "touch to speak" which speaks sections of text you touch.
-This will only work if "speak screen" is turned on in Settings / Accessibility / Spoken content.
+This will only work if "speak screen" is turned on in Settings / Accessibility / Read & Speak.
 Although this works with VoiceOver turned on, it is probably best avoided by VoiceOver users who have alternative ways of having text spoken.
 For more detail please read "how to have screens and sections of screens spoken to you".

 Siri can change some device settings and announce battery level: